Diploma of Counselling | Australian Institute of Family Counselling

 View & download more detailed information of 2024 Training Weeks and Census Dates.

-For students who enrol in Quater 1 2024, the fees for the CHC51015 Diploma of Counselling are $9,140.00.
+For students who enrol in Quarter 1 2025, the fees for the CHC51015 Diploma of Counselling are $9,736.00.
 Click here to see a detailed breakdown of unit costs and availability of VET Student Loan funding.
-For students who enrol in Quater 1 2024, the fees for the

 About this course